Capt-Zeanie/FBDDemo/fbddemo/readme.txt

  * @version 0.0.1
  */

- This is a small demo plugin I created that allowed me to understand how a plugin works.
+ This is a small demo plugin I created that allowed me to understand how a plugin works with WolfCMS.

  The plugin uses....
  Frontend